How Long Should You Play with Your Cat Every Day? chonky paws

 • Soft, slow-moving toys

-• Focus on stretching and light engagement
+• Focus on stretching and light engagement — plus, consider their digestion and comfort with elevated pet bowls for easier eating

 Even older cats benefit from daily movement that helps maintain flexibility and mental stimulation.